 Then, take some Valerian Root and fall sleep through your baby's mewling.
 It's even recommended as a safe alternative for breastfeeding mamas.

 Get Some Rest

 You’re probably tired of hearing it, but now is the time to rest.
 Take it easy, read a graphic novel, pamper yourself and enjoy the final moments you will be alone with your partner before the baby arrives.
 Life will never be the same again.
 Enjoy the now and you’ll be rested and ready for a new member of your family.

 Author: Nisha Miller is the Lifestyle Editor at FamilyLivingToday.com

 Family Living Today is a free resource for families, providing everything from in-depth product reviews to expert advice.
 Our articles and guides are written by industry experts and backed by in-depth research and analysis.

 Babywit has taken some editorial liberties with this article.
-Babywit has not received any compensation from Family Living Today although we have monetized some of our links.
+Babywit has not received any compensation from Family Living Today.